September in Budapest: Chocolate Festival, Cultural Heritage Days

 St. Stephen’s Basilica is on the M1 line (near Bajcsy-Zsilinszky út), or also close to the M3 stop Arany János utca.
 Accommodation tip: Maverick Hostel or City Lodge (both within walking distance of the venue)

 Visiting Budapest in September?
 Lucky you, you can do your sightseeing in places most tourists don’t even dream of going.
 A lot of the venues are only open for the public on this special weekend, or offer tours or sights that they usually don’t have on their venue.
-This is the weekend when you can wander into the most enchanted of places easily all over Budapest and beyond.
+This is the weekend when you can wander into the most enchanted of places easily all over Budapest and beyond, for example to the Hungarian Parliament, the Fiumei street Cemetary, or even at the Conti street prison!

 A weekend with open gates – the idea of the Cultural Heritage Days is that a bunch of really interesting buildings stay open so you can wander around freely and explore what you wouldn’t normally see.
-It’s really cool because this not only means the National Museums and the other big museums/churches, but also the Communist surveillance-themed State Security Historical Archives, the Butterfly Museum (which also has other insects, don’t worry), jazz concerts in a café, exhibits on exciting stuff such as revolutions and wars, and of course magical crafts for children.
-Plus much-much more – for example, if you’re willing to go beyond Budapest, the Fort of Monostor by the Danube and the Open-Reel Tape Recorder Museum in Terény, Nógrád county (my favorite highlight!).
+It’s really cool because this not only means the National Museums and the other big museums/churches, but also the Hungarian Parliament, the Fiumei street Cemetery and even the Conti street prison has open doors!
+Moreover, you can join walking tours around the Várkert Bazár, to receive more information about the surrounding historical buildings.
+Plus much-much more – for example, if you’re willing to go beyond Budapest, the Palace of Bishop in Sümeg, or the Cifraház of Szaporca are good choices to get to know the real Hungarian Culture.
+If you are into castles, you can visit now the Wenkcheim-castle in Szabadkígyós, the Prónay-castle in Acsa, and the Pipo Fort-castle in Ozora.
 The event is part of the European Heritage Days, and happens every September in Budapest.
-When you browse these titles in the program, you know immediately that you’ll have enough food for thought for your whole trip: · Secrets from the Duna Palace to the Michael Jackson Memorial Tree · Calligraphy workshop · Gods on the Road: Vehicular Art in the Indian Subcontinent

 What else to do while you’re in Hungary

 Instead of a cultural heritage overkill, here’s what I suggest: pick your favorite 1 or 2, and give them quality time and attention.
 This way in the rest of your time, you can still be a regular tourist.
 September in Budapest is the best season for strolls by the Danube or the Castle district in Buda, be it a guided tour or just a casual walk around.
-Kossuth tér (the square on which the Parliament stands), a fasor (tree-lined promenade) by the City Park, wine tasting in the old Jewish quarter (reinvented as the party district), classical or jazz/pop concerts at amazing venues – so many opportunities to complete the regular tourist circuit.
-Date: September 15-16 Venue: Cool buildings of all kinds around Budapest Accommodation: Maverick Hostel or City Lodge in the city center
+Kossuth tér (the square on which the Parliament stands), the fasor (tree-lined promenade) by the City Park, wine tasting in the old Jewish quarter (reinvented as the party district), classical or jazz/pop concerts at amazing venues – so many opportunities to complete the all Budapest attractions routes Date: September 16-17 Venue: Cool buildings of all kinds around Budapest Accommodation: Maverick Hostel or City Lodge in the city center